m-terra/mpc-utils/README.md

 ### Project Filtering

 Filters out projects that contain a sequence with the specified name.
-Default name is 'Live'.
+Default filter is 'Live'.
+C

+### Project BPM Listing

 Creates a text file with the BPM of all filtered projects.

 ## Setup